dxh73/NHS-Patient/pages/design/identifier.md

 |07|Number not present and trace not required|
 |08|Trace postponed (baby under six weeks old)|

-On the wire example in XML
+On the wire XML example

 ```xml
 <identifier>